CRAWlab/RoboBoat-2021/Internal Reporting/RoboBoat_Senior_Projects_Internal_Report_2020_09_30.md

 2. I (Nathan) plan to work on an online course which will include learning the basic control of a drone, drone exploration, and drone navigation.

 3. I (Ben) plan to get into understanding the basics of ROS and I will be helping out wherever I am needed.
-I (as well as the rest of the team) will also be working on adding more to the Specification Sheet and the Evaluation Martix.
+I (as well as the rest of the team) will also be working on adding more to the Specification Sheet and the Evaluation Matrix.

 4. I (Joseph) have created an account on robotigniteacademy.com and will be starting with the programming drones with ROS course.
 I will also be doing some more reading on different kinds of markers used for pose estimation and distance calculation.
 I am also going to go through this tutorial on ArUco markers being used in ROS to estimate the ArUco markers 6 DOF pose: [ArUco Marker Tutorial](http://ros-developer.com/2017/04/23/aruco-ros/)